ABEC Travel Opportunities

 ABEC 403: Tropical Ecology and Conservation

 ABEC 404: Wildlife Ecology and Conservation in Africa

 Rising seniors may also wish to apply for the Wildlife Ecology and Conservation in Africa trip (ABEC 404).
 Each summer, a select group of students travel to either Lajuma Research Centre and Kruger National Park in South Africa or various locations in Kenya to gain valuable field research skills, learn about local conservation issues, and gain an understanding of cultural perspectives of human-animal conflict.
 Upon returning to Canisius in the fall, students enroll in a 3-credit course.

 ABEC 405: Political Ecology of Wildlife Conservation

-This field course provides an in-depth look at the complex sociocultural and political aspects of wildlife conservation and environmental sustainability by immersing students in research, workshops, readings, and discussions with local community groups and conservation experts throughout Costa Rica.
-Students will learn about the history around conservation, indigenous peoples, ecotourism, and sustainability in Costa Rica, as well as the current work being done at the national and local level in areas of environmental education and community advocacy.
+This field course provides an in-depth look at the complex sociocultural and political aspects of wildlife conservation and biocultural diversity by immersing students in research, workshops, readings, and discussions with local community groups and conservation experts throughout Costa Rica.
+Students will learn about the history around conservation, Indigenous peoples, ecotourism, and sustainability in Costa Rica, as well as the current work being done at the national and local level in areas of environmental education and community advocacy.
 Students can also expect to volunteer with a local organization while in Costa Rica.
 Upon returning to Canisius, students enroll in a 3-credit course where they will work on independent projects and visit local conservation organizations to provide a comparative perspective.